 5v5 Basketball (Spring)

-5-on-5 Basketball will be played Wednesday and Thursday nights in Soiland Gym.
-Join a Women's League, Men's League, or Coed League!
-Coed league requires at least 2 players of each gender on the court.
-You may play on a Coed team in addition to a Women's or Men's team.
+5-on-5 Basketball will be played Wednesday nights at 7pm in Soiland Gym.
+Co-ed teams must have at least 2 of each gender on the court.

 Join the league!